Life Will Find A Way

 • Dormancy: Many organisms can enter a state of dormancy, suspending their metabolic activity to survive harsh conditions.
 Seeds can remain dormant for years, waiting for favorable conditions to germinate.
 Similarly, some animals can enter hibernation or estivation (summer dormancy).

 • Reproductive Strategies: The diversity of reproductive strategies among living organisms is astounding.
-From asexual reproduction to complex sexual reproduction involving intricate mating rituals, the strategies employed ensure the continuation of the species, even under challenging circumstances.
+From asexual reproduction to complex sexual reproduction involving layered mating rituals, the strategies employed ensure the continuation of the species, even under challenging circumstances.

 The Implications for the Future